PascalCorpsman/ConfigTD/documentation/filefolders.md

 | Folder | Description |
 | --- | --- |
 | [buildings](https://github.com/PascalCorpsman/ConfigTD_Data/tree/main/buildings) | All global accessable buildings are stored here (use ingame editor to access)
+| client | sourcecode folder of the client
 | documentation| Holds all documentations
 | [graphics](https://github.com/PascalCorpsman/ConfigTD_Data/tree/main/graphics) | Lots of sample graphics, if you want to create a map / opponent or building by yourself
 | heros | All global accessable heros are stored here (use ingame editor to access)